Gun Violence in Asian and Pacific Islander Communities

 While researchers are still working to understand the factors underlying the rise in suicides among API communities, preliminary research suggests that many of the social and economic upheavals of the COVID-19 pandemic, as well as increasing anxiety about bias-motivated crime, may have contributed to these emerging trends.

 API youth and young adults have been particularly impacted by rising gun suicides.
-Data shows that between 2018 and 2022, 15% of firearm suicides in API communities involved 20- to 24-year-olds.25 One study found that suicide rates among young Asian Americans had grown as a consequence of the disproportionate effect of economic disruptions this group faced during COVID-19.26 In fact, two-thirds of young adult Asian Americans reported increased symptoms of depression during this period.27 Additionally, a survey of adolescent and young adult Asian Americans found that 76% felt less safe since the beginning of the COVID-19 pandemic due to anti-Asian racism.28 Combined, the mental health toll of racism and anti-Asian bias in recent years may have exacerbated suicide risk.29
+Data shows that between 2020 and 2024, 15% of firearm suicides in API communities involved 20- to 24-year-olds.32 One study found that suicide rates among young Asian Americans had grown as a consequence of the disproportionate effect of economic disruptions this group faced during COVID-19.33 In fact, two-thirds of young adult Asian Americans reported increased symptoms of depression during this period.34 Additionally, 76% of young adult Asian Americans reported feeling less safe post-COVID-19 due to anti-Asian racism.21 Combined, the mental health toll of racism and anti-Asian bias in recent years may have exacerbated suicide risk.35

-The impact of API gun violence during COVID-19 is an inflection point in gun ownership in America.
-Even among Asian American gun owners, those who experienced increased racial discrimination were more likely to carry their firearms more frequently.43 In fact, mental stress experienced from anti-Asian hatred and fear from the onset of COVID-19 has been found to increase alcohol consumption among Asian Americans.44 Subsequently, this increased alcohol consumption and mental distress has been associated with more gun purchasing.45
+The impact of anti-Asian hate during COVID-19 is an inflection point in gun ownership in America.
+Even among Asian American gun owners, those who experienced increased racial discrimination were more likely to carry their firearms more frequently.43

-The indirect yet powerful network of social, psychological, and racial events experienced by APIs in recent years has demonstrated the extent to which gun violence is bolstered by a myriad of issues experienced in the nation.
+In fact, mental stress experienced from COVID-19’s anti-Asian hatred and fear has been found to increase alcohol consumption among Asian Americans.48 Subsequently, this increased alcohol consumption and mental distress has been associated with more gun purchasing.48 Furthermore, experiences of racism and concerns around safety have also been associated with firearm purchasing among Asian Americans.49 This network of social, psychological, and racial events experienced by APIs in recent years has demonstrated the extent to which gun violence is bolstered by a myriad of issues experienced in the nation.

 The gun lobby’s marketing of firearms as a measure of safety in fact contradicts research that demonstrates how dangerous the presence of a gun is in a home, especially increasing the risk of firearm suicide.
-Studies have shown that firearm access can triple the risk of suicide.49 Additionally, teen and youth firearm suicide can largely be attributed to access to household firearms, often belonging to a parent or other family member.
-Research also demonstrates that household firearms increase the risk of homicide, including intimate partner homicides.50
+Studies have shown that firearm access can triple the risk of suicide.52 Additionally, teen and youth firearm suicide can largely be attributed to access to household firearms, often belonging to a parent or other family member.
+Research also demonstrates that household firearms increase the risk of homicide, including intimate partner homicides.53

 Conclusion

-Asian and Pacific Islanders are the fastest growing racial/ethnic group in the country.51As the gun lobby increasingly targets Asian and Pacific Islanders to join their ranks, our leaders must do more to enact the kinds of policies that help mitigate the risk of gun violence.
-Data has shown that Asian Americans across different ethnic subgroups support stronger gun safety laws52 and believe that gun safety is of paramount importance when voting in elections.
-Asian and Pacific Islanders, just like all Americans, deserve to live free from gun violence, and deserve legislators who can make this dream a reality.
+Asian and Pacific Islanders are the fastest growing racial/ethnic group in the country.54 As the gun lobby increasingly targets Asian and Pacific Islanders to join their ranks, our leaders must do more to enact the kinds of policies that help mitigate the risk of gun violence.
+Data has shown that Asian Americans across different ethnic subgroups support stronger gun safety laws and believe that gun safety is of paramount importance when voting in elections.55 Asian and Pacific Islanders, just like all Americans, deserve to live free from gun violence, and deserve legislators who can make this dream a reality.

 MEDIA REQUESTS